QuantEcon/lecture-source-py/source/rst/ols.rst

 of the linear model is Ordinary Least Squares (OLS).

-As the name implies, an OLS model is solved by finding the parameters that minimize *the sum of squared residuals*, ie.
+As the name implies, an OLS model is solved by finding the parameters that minimize *the sum of squared residuals*, i.e.

 .. math::